Lawsuit over Duracell batteries guarantee is thrown out

 She also said in her 33-page decision that the complaint did not identify any cause, including any design or manufacturing defect, as to why the batteries might leak.

-Warren Buffett’s Berkshire Hathaway Inc (BRKa.N) bought the Duracell business from Cincinnati-based P&G on Feb.
+Warren Buffett’s Berkshire Hathaway Inc bought the Duracell business from Cincinnati-based P&G on Feb.
 29.

 Six law firms filed the lawsuit on behalf of the plaintiff Renee Punian of San Jose, who said she would not have paid a “premium price” for the batteries had she known they might leak.